russellkelly/BGPFlowspecPolicyManager/README.md

 Step 4: Tune Topology Varibles File (if required)
 -------------------------------------------------

-The topology file can be edited to chahnge the frequency sflow-RT is polled for new/changed flows.
-This makes the app more responsive.
-Default is 15 seconds.
-This seems to work for ~1000 flow changes per polling period.
+The topology file can be edited to change the frequency the app iterates and that sflow-RT is polled for new/changed flows.

-        sflowpolltime: 15
+The timer between application run/poll to determine offending flows, the multiplier (of the App run time ) between Sflow Polling.
+Max non-zero sFlow entries the application will iterate through, sorted from highest flow to lowest.
+Default for this is (5, 15 seconds and 4000 for the app runtime, sFlow multiplier, and the sFlow cache iteration respectively)

-The default max number of non-zerp sflow records the app will iterate through is 4000.
+        AppRunTimer: 5
-This can be changed in the topology file entry:
+        SflowMultiplier: 3
         maxsflowentries: 4000

 Finally, you can add remove specific TCP UDP ports to match on.
 Additionally ICMP messages